Scleroderma is a rare autoimmune disease. Depending on the type, it can be one of the most horrific diseases imaginable,

 extremely high marks from watchdog groups for their use of donated funds.

-Sclerdoerma Foundation's national conference in Arizona in July 2017 on stress management.
-He has started a scleroderma
+presenting at the Sclerdoerma Foundation's national conference in Arizona in July 2017 on stress management.
+He has started a

-support group (Black Hills Scleroderma Support Group) which meets the first Wednesday of each month at
+scleroderma support group (Black Hills Scleroderma Support Group) which meets the first Wednesday of each

-5:30PM at the Rapid City Public Library (meetings end by 7PM).
+month at 5:30PM at the Rapid City Public Library (meetings end by 7PM).
 The group is open to anyone and is free.
-Some food
+Some

 E-mail: Click Here